CCGS Arpatuuq: Background

 On 28 February 2008, Prime Minister Stephen Harper announced a plan to build a new polar icebreaker.
 The construction of the vessel was included in the National Shipbuilding Procurement Strategy and awarded to Seaspan Vancouver Shipyards on 19 October 2011 as part of the C$8 billion non-combat vessel work package.
 At the time, the Quebec-based Davie Shipbuilding was undergoing financial restructuring and was disqualified from bidding for the project.
 After emerging from insolvency, the shipyard submitted several unsolicited proposals to deliver a polar icebreaker to the Government of Canada.

 In June 2019, the Government of Canada replaced the one-off polar icebreaker in Seaspan's orderbook, initially scheduled for delivery in 2017 and now several years behind schedule, with sixteen smaller multipurpose vessels while it would continue exploring options to build the polar icebreaker possibly at another shipyard.
 On 28 February 2020, a request for information was issued to all Canadian shipyards, inviting them to provide information to the Government of Canada on domestic shipyard capability and capacity to construct and deliver a polar icebreaker.
 On 6 May 2021, the Government of Canada announced that two polar icebreakers would be procured, one from Seaspan Vancouver Shipyards and the other from Davie Shipbuilding; the latter had pre-qualified as the third shipyard under the National Shipbuilding Strategy in December 2019 and was formally accepted by Prime Minister Justin Trudeau on 4 April 2023.
 On 16 September 2024, the Government of Canada awarded Davie Shipbuilding a C$14.3 million ancillary contract to advance work on the second polar icebreaker.

 On 8 March 2025, the Government of Canada awarded a C$3.25 billion contract to Davie Shipbuilding for the construction of the second polar icebreaker under the National Shipbuilding Strategy.
 In order to accelerate its production, the vessel would be built jointly with the Finnish shipbuilding Helsinki Shipyard that Davie had acquired from its previous Russian owner in 2023.

 Construction

-The construction of the polar icebreaker began with a steel cutting ceremony on 20 August 2025.
-It is scheduled to be delivered to the Canadian Coast Guard in 2030.
+The construction of the polar icebreaker began with a steel cutting ceremony in Finland on 20 August 2025.
+This was followed by a production start in Quebec on 31 March 2026.
+Hull assembly began in Helsinki on 28 May 2026.
+Some blocks are also assembled by BLRT Western Shipyard in Klaipėda, Lithuania.

+CCGS Arpatuuq is scheduled to be delivered to the Canadian Coast Guard in 2030.